 Visual Marketing, Social Media, Convenience, Take-Out Foods- Are you ready?

-Restaurants are moving toward a marketing plan to include guest conveniences not known a decade ago.
+Restaurants have been moving toward a marketing plan to include guest conveniences not known a decade ago.
 Casual Dining, as an alternative to fast food, is being redesigned by the consumer.
-People are looking for convenience, and don’t want to cook or have time to dine out.
+People are looking for convenience, and don't want to cook or have time to dine out.
 They want quick service, yet better quality food.
 The new realities involve ordering ahead for a sit-down meal or convenient pick-up, fully prepared take-out meals, and delivery.
 To Go as a Home Meal Replacement is the future of foodservice, be it in a sit-down restaurant, deli, or coffee house.

 Promoting these lucrative off-site sale items require a 'social media strategy,' delivering updates on menu specials, and promotions.
 While using social media or a webpage, you need to start with inviting quality images of food and descriptive copywriting to distinguish your restaurant and create a narrative.
 Story-Telling with food as the main character is more than showing a well-made sandwich.
 It's about creating desire!